Schedule and Class Descriptions 2025

 Rachel Pusey

 Join Rachel for an exploration of various aspects of English Country Dance.
-Each day we will play with a different idea: the delight of dancing basic figures with musicality and grace, ways to think about the patterns we make on the dance floor, how to be the dancer you’d like to dance with, what we can learn and borrow from our Scottish cousins, and more.
+Each day we will play with a different idea: the delight of dancing basic figures with musicality and grace, ways to think about the patterns we make on the dance floor, how to be the dancer you’d like to dance with, and more.
 Tips for learning dances, recovering from mistakes, dancing safely, and inclusion will be woven throughout the week.

 For dancers of ALL abilities